mendix/docs/content/howto/front-end/customize-styling-new.md

 ## 2. Changing the app look and feel

-Developers have several options to change the look and feel of the apps.
-Depending on whether you are a Studio user or Studio Pro user, there are different options.
+Developers have several options to change an app's look and feel.
+Depending on whether you are a Studio or Studio Pro user, there are different options.

 ### 2.1.
 Changing the default theme settings

-An often first and simple step is to change the theme setting to quickly adjust the theme to the company brand by changing the colors.
+An often first and simple step is to change theme settings to quickly adjust the theme to a company brand by changing the colors.

-For Studio users there is the [Theme Customizer](https://docs.mendix.com/studio/theme-customizer) that can be used to change the basic look and feel of the app which will become visible immediately.
+For Studio users there is the [Theme Customizer](https://docs.mendix.com/studio/theme-customizer) that can be used to change the basic look and feel of an app which will become visible immediately.

 For Studio Pro users there are more options to change the default theme settings.
 In the theme folder there is a custom-variables file (for both web apps and native mobile apps) which can be used to simply change many of the theme settings for the app.
 Also see [Customize styling: File and folder structure](TODO)